 Background A year after the Central Sulawesi earthquake which had resulted in a tsunami and liquefaction in parts of the area, CREST has responded with emergency relief distribution and built 390 transitional shelters.
 During our last visit, we had identified a potential livelihood project with our local partner to benefit the survivors of the affected community in Jono Oge, Sigi.
 Odorless farming is a sustainable development project we have adopted to support in their livelihood sustenance.

-Objective 1.
-Transitional Shelter – project completed, final report submission by our local partner.
 2. Together with the local community, our volunteers from Singapore (TOUCH International), Kunming, China and Malaysia, we are building 20 cages for odorless farming.

 Team Members Leader & Travel, Logistics – CK Cheong Treasurer – Chong Sook Han Team Leader from Singapore – Craig Chan Local Partner – Deky Junaedi, Imanto Santoso